digital-botanical-gardens-initiative/Pictures_manager/README.md

 # iNaturalist_uploader
-Takes pictures from QFIeldCloud and modify the metadata to have an automatic iNaturalist import.
+Takes pictures from the DBGI field collection server instance and modifies the metadata to have an automatic iNaturalist import.